 Ann Brinkmann, Executive Director/Founder

-Ann Brinkmann is an experienced educator in higher and secondary education, having both taught and developed curriculum in Film Studies, Electronic Media, Digital Media, Technical Communications, Digital Literacy, Reading/Study Skills, and Journalism.
+Ann Brinkmann is an experienced educator in higher and secondary education, developing and teaching curriculum in Film Studies, Electronic Media, Digital Media, Technical Communications, Digital Literacy, Reading/Study Skills, and Journalism.
 Ann founded the Golden Lion Awards High School Film Festival in 2007 at the prompting of former student, Katie Price.
 Together, the two planned and launched the event at Ursuline Academy to an intimate audience with a handful of participating schools.
 In 2017, Ann founded Golden Lion Awards, Inc., an Ohio 501(c)3 based in Cincinnati that focuses on film/media/broadcast education and award recognition for youth residing in and around the Midwest states.

 In Ann’s Words